UKCloud/documentation/articles/openshift/oshift-how-portworx-snapshots.md

 The following example creates a daily policy that creates snapshots at a certain time each day:

-1. Create some `SchedulePolicy` objects:
+1. Create some `SchedulePolicy` objects.
+These objects are referenced in storage classes and any PVCs created from that storage class will have all schedule policies applied:

     ```none
     echo "apiVersion: stork.libopenstorage.org/v1alpha1